cmwaters/plural-solana/docs/src/getting-started/introduction.md

 # Introduction

-**Plural** is a Solana-based governance toolkit for fostering inclusing institutions and empowering collective ownership and decision making.
+**Plural** is a Solana-based governance toolkit for fostering inclusive institutions and empowering collective ownership and decision making.

 The ability for groups of people to come together, to form strong cohesive and